This post will show you how to land marketing partnerships that instantly put your business in front of thousands of your ideal customers.

 TL;DR: Guest Emailing is similar to Guest Blogging, but requires a fraction of the effort and produces 10x the results.
 In this step, I’ll show you how to pitch partners on Guest Emailing by writing an example pitch for Sarah’s business.
 You’ll also get email templates to help you generate the most leads for your business when you execute the partnership.

-Guest Emailing is an incredibly simple partnership strategy that very few businesses take advantage of currently.
+Guest Emailing is an incredibly simple partnership marketing strategy that very few businesses take advantage of currently.

 Here’s the basic gist: